clowdr-app/clowdr-app.github.io/content/resources/Organizer Guides/joining-a-live-stream-in-clowdr.md

 `youtube:https://youtu.be/cCxcsd45yEo`

-**FEATURE UPDATE:** Clowdr has deployed a page called "My Backstages" to make it easy for presenters to navigate to their backstage areas.
+**FEATURE UPDATE:** Clowdr has recently deployed a page called "My Backstages" to make it easy for presenters to navigate to their backstage areas.

 This page available via the _My Backstages_ button in the top-left of the page - above the navigation menu.